Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Lite Chemist**

-    As part of a long rest, you can distill a beverage to yield a container of pure alcohol, which can be used for medicinal purposes (:d20-adv: **Advantage** on medicine checks) or as fuel for a fire (alchemist’s fire).
+    As part of a Long Rest, you can distill a beverage to yield a container of pure alcohol, which can be used for medicinal purposes (:d20-adv: **Advantage** on medicine checks) or as fuel for a fire (alchemist’s fire).

 ### Burglar